This one is easy, if you're of a mind to understand. It's about power.

 Making blog posts "evergreen" helps.
 Using strong images helps a lot.
 So does making them readable, engaging and directing readers to a single solid Call to Action.

-If you use wordpress, there are some nice syndication tools available, multiple plugins, import and export options, automation, STMP, RSS and design options.
+If you use wordpress, there are some nice syndication tools available, multiple plugins, import and export, automation, STMP, RSS and design options.

-We use blog posts as mailshots, a tactic which repurposes the original post, we also post snippets to Instagram and Twitter.
-We add posts to Pinterest as images, Tumblr and Linkedin (as company updates).
+We use blog posts as mailshots, a tactic which repurposes the original post, we also post redirect snippets to Instagram and Twitter.
+We add posts to Pinterest as searchable images, Tumblr (RSS) and Linkedin (as company updates).

 Another thing to note is that audience mix is different on different sites, it might require a change in "voice," more images or a rewrite.